18F/18f.gsa.gov/pages/developer.md

 The [OpenFEC API](https://api.open.fec.gov/developers) is the first RESTful API for the Federal Election Commission.
 It aims to make campaign finance more accessible for journalists, academics, developers, and other transparency seekers.

+### Team API

+The [18F Team API](https://team-api.18f.gov/public/api/) exposes organization information that is then integrated into the other internal systems 18F uses.

 ## 18F Initiatives